Amina Srarfi: Early life

 She started in music when she was small; her father Kaddour Srarfi was a violinist, conductor and composer of classical Arab music.
 She graduated in Arabic music in 1979, later holder of the first prize for violin and a general university degree in musicology.
 She also took conducting courses in Paris.
 Srarfi made her professional debut in teaching for ten years.
 Then in 1988, she decided to create and direct the first private music school to whom she gives her father's name: the Conservatoire Kaddour Srarfi of music and dance.

 Singing

 She was a member since 1982 of the Tunisian Symphony Orchestra; she directed the children's choir of the Tunisian television shows and in the production of radio programs (RTCI).
 In 1984, during the Festival of the Medina, she was voted best singer for heritage preservation.
-A year later, the appeared as a singer the Carthage International Festival under the baton of Abdelhamid Ben Aljia and sang at the Olympia in Paris.
+A year later, she appeared as a singer at the Carthage International Festival under the baton of Abdelhamid Ben Aljia and sang at the Olympia in Paris.